ignaciorod1/Robot-GUI/README.md

 # Robot-GUI
-Graphical user interace for the Iron Plant robotic arm
+Graphical user interface for the Iron Plant robotic arm